jtkovacs/jtkovacs.github.io/REFS/modeling.md

 OO models show **inheritance** as well as decisions, relationships, and processes.
 Per Steirn (1999), several earlier methods (Shlaer/Mellor, Rumbaugh's Object Modeling Technique (OMT), Booch) were subsumed by UML in 1997.

-### Unified Modeling Language (UML)

-UML is a graphical higher-level language used for database modeling and software design.
-See [notes on UML.](UML.html)

-#### Activity diagrams
+### Activity diagrams

-Similar to flowcharts and data flow diagrams, since they focus on depicting a _process_ corresponding to a specific [use case](project-management.html#use-cases-&-requirements-definition-reports) or [usage scenario.](project-management.html#use-scenarios) Activity diagrams use the following elements:
+Similar to flowcharts and data flow diagrams, since they focus on depicting a _process_ corresponding to a specific [use case](project-management.html#use-cases-&-requirements-definition-reports) or [usage scenario.](project-management.html#use-scenarios) Activity diagrams use the following UML elements:

 - **Rounded rectangle** to indicate activities
 - **Rectangle** to capture explanatory notes